 Facebook Developer Conference is the world’s biggest gathering where developers and businesses come together to explore the future of technology.
 The F8 conference is held by Facebook, intended for developers and entrepreneurs who build products and services around mobile apps and website.
-The name “F8” was originated from Facebook’s tradition of 8 hour hackathons.
-The first F8 event was held in May 24, 2007 at San Francisco Design Centre in San Francisco.
+The name “F8” was originated from Facebook’s tradition of 8-hour hackathons.
+The first F8 event was held on May 24, 2007, at San Francisco Design Centre in San Francisco.
 This year the keynote event was kick started with more than 4000 attendees at Mcenery Convention Centre, San Jose, California on 18th and 19th April 2017, with a keynote speech by Facebook founder Mark Zuckerberg.

 He shared a fun fact that coincidently F8 and recently released movie “Fast and Furious 8” share the same notation.
 He also mentioned his regret for not being able to bring THE ROCK on the stage to discuss breakthroughs in Artificial Intelligence and Machine Learning.
 With some striking announcements at the event, Day -1 wrapped up with great enthusiasm among attendees and billions of people tuned in from different online channels.
 This blog is a recap of some key updates from Day – 1 of Facebook Developers Conference.

 AR Studios – Experience the excellence of AR in real time through your camera

 The event started as Mark Zuckerberg pointed out his desire to bring “extend the physical world online” and asked the audience “think of how many things in our life don’t need to be physical,” before using the monitor behind him to detail a world of virtual chess, or watching TV — sounds riveting.

 He also pointed out that the Facebook team is rigorously working towards enhancing real time experience by integrating more of Augmented Reality and Virtual Reality across various features.